“Begin with the end in mind” (Stephen Covey) is to say, “Think first what could go wrong.”

 (In fact, that is pretty much how the BigPicture Risk matrix report looks like.
-Read on to find out more about visualizing risks in the BigPicture app).
+Read on to learn more about visualizing risks in the BigPicture app).

 - The labels in brackets on matrix scales are arbitrary.
 You can name your values however you want.
 For example, Impact (1) could have a label: “Insignificant.”

-- Your risk form and matrix are not the type of a task that you complete and forget.
+- Your risk form and matrix are not the type of task that you complete and forget.
 You should manage your risks throughout the life of your project.
-A quite common mistake in project management is to create a fairly standard risk register during the project planning and not come back to it until something happens.
+A common mistake in project management is creating a fairly standard risk register during the project planning and not returning to it until something happens.
 Project managers should carry out regular risk assessments to be able to react to changes in the project environment on an ongoing basis.

 Visualize project risks on a risk matrix

 What might have struck you is that the matrix does not offer much room for putting risks directly on it.
 It could work for a few, but if you have dozens of them, it will become cluttered and a pain to use.
-Not to mention, that over the course of your project, you might need to identify new risks and revise the existing ones for their likelihood and impact.
-This means you will need reliable software that will let visualize and work with project risks efficiently.
+Not to mention that over the course of your project, you might need to identify new risks and revise the existing ones for their likelihood and impact.
+This means you will need reliable software to visualize and work with project risks efficiently.

 The risk software we would like to introduce is BigPicture which seamlessly integrates with Jira.
-It comes with several key features that will help you assess and monitor your project risks.
+It offers many key features that will help you assess and monitor your project risks.

 View your risks on the risk matrix